-elect Type Request Generate Download

-Certificate O Generate your certificate.

-private key and can be CSR file is created, a public and private key pair is automatically generated.
-Your is stored on your computer.
-On a Mac, it is stored in the login Keychain by default viewed in the Keychain Access app under the "Keys" category.
-Your requested is the public half of your key pair.

-Upload CS Select .cert R file. tSigningRequest file saved on your Mac.
+lect Type Certificate Request Generate Download Generate your certificate.
+When your CSR file is created, a public and private key pair is automatically generated.
+Your private key is stored on your computer.
+On a Mac, it is stored in the login Keychain by default and can be viewed in the Keychain Access app under the "Keys" category.
+Your requested certificate is the public half of your key pair.
+Upload CS Select .cer S R file. tSigningRequest file saved on your Mac.
+Choo se File

-Choos se File